BeneJoh/DynamicalPowerSystems/Readme.txt

-PhD Retreat 2024: Workshop
+Dynamical Power Systems Tutorial
 ---
-This repository contains the code snippets required for the Hands-on sessions.
-You need a working python version on your machine.
+This repository contains some code snippets for an Introductory tutorial to power system d You need a working python version on your machine.
 Moreover, the use of VSCode is recommended.

 The following steps should help setting up a working python environment: